martinvd/refined-twitch/readme.md

 # refined-twitch

-> Browser extension that adds useful features to Twitch.tv
+> Browser extension with the goal to add useful features to Twitch.tv

 ## Features